CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>

 ## Summary of Analyses
-We have analyzed 10 different downloaded annotation files for Protein_coding category.
+We have analyzed 10 different downloaded annotation files for the Protein_coding category.
 <br></br>
 <kbd> <img src="0_Images/Slide79.PNG"/> </kbd>
 <br></br>
-Here is the summary of the work, questions, qnd challenges that remains to be recovered for building a final annotation file.
+Here is the summary of the work, questions, and challenges that remain to be recovered for building a final annotation file.
 <br></br>
 <kbd> <img src="0_Images/Slide80.PNG"/> </kbd>
 <br></br>

 # Selection of the Annotation file
-**Selection:** After careful dealing with the results, and considering the fact that we should regularly update the annotation file on the case of any new releases, we decided to chose the file from the GENCODE database.
-So, we selected the file contains the the comprehensive gene annotation **originally created on the GRCh38 reference chromosomes, mapped to the GRCh37 primary assembly with gencode-backmap** (which is similar to the file used in the paper "*gencode.v28lift37.annotation.gft*").<br><br>
+**Selection:** After carefully dealing with the results, and considering the fact that we should regularly update the annotation file in the case of any new releases, we decided to choose the file from the GENCODE database.
+So, we selected the file containing the comprehensive gene annotation **originally created on the GRCh38 reference chromosomes, mapped to the GRCh37 primary assembly with gencode-backmap** (which is similar to the file used in the paper "*gencode.v28lift37.annotation.gft*").<br><br>
 We downloaded the latest version of the file called "*latest_gencode.v38lift37.annotation.gtf*".
 (We rename the file into "**REMAP_latest_gencode.v38lift37.annotation.gtf**" in order to remember it is remapped from hg38 into hg19 assembly.<br><br>
-Here, we perfomed some analyses on the "**REMAP_latest_gencode.v38lift37.annotation.gtf**" file:
+Here, we performed some analyses on the "**REMAP_latest_gencode.v38lift37.annotation.gtf**" file:
 <br>

 ## Analyses on the inflammation pathway-related genes
-In this section, we tested whether the Inflammatory pathways-related genes exists in the annotation files or not.
+In this section, we tested whether the Inflammatory pathways-related genes exist in the annotation files or not.
 <br>
 The gene list is based on the [**Supplementary file S1**](2007_loza_S1.xls) of the following paper:
 *Assembly of Inflammation-Related Genes for Pathway-Focused Genetic Analysis*